RRZE-HPC/likwid/doc/archs/sandybridgeep.md

 <LI>The UBox serves as the system lock master used when quiescing the platform (e.g., Intel&reg; QPI bus lock).</LI>
 </UL>
 </I><BR>
-The Uncore management performance counters are exposed to the operating system through the MSR interface.
-The name UBOX originates from the Nehalem EX Uncore monitoring where those functional units are called UBOX.
+The uncore management performance counters are exposed to the operating system through the MSR interface.
+The name UBOX originates from the Nehalem EX uncore monitoring.
 </P>
 <H3>Counter and events</H3>
 <TABLE>